hunterbeezley/travlr/README.md

 # Travlr 🗺️

 Drop pins, share spots, build your perfect city guide.
-Your adventures, organized.

 > **🚧 Currently Building**
-> This thing is evolving fast.
-Don't expect everything to work perfectly (yet).
+> Pls Don't expect everything to work perfectly (yet).

-## 🎯 What's This?
+## 🎯 What do?

-Travlr is for people who actually explore their cities.
-Drop pins on that random taco spot you found, organize them into collections like "Date Night Spots" or "Best Coffee in Brooklyn," and share them with friends who have taste.
+Drop pins on that random taco spot you found, organize them into collections like "Date Night Spots" or "Best Coffee in Portland," and share them with friends.

-Think: Google Maps meets your actual personality.

 ## 🚀 Get It Running

 ### You'll Need
-- Node.js 18+ (don't be that person running old versions)
+- Node.js 18+
-- npm or yarn (your choice, we're not judging)
+- npm or yarn
-- A Mapbox account (free tier is fine)
+- A Mapbox account
-- A Supabase project (also free)
+- A Supabase project

 ### Setup
 ```bash